Our website uses cookies for statistical purposes.

 In order to open a cryptocurrency company, you need to apply for a Virtual Asset Service Provider (VASP) license in Malaysia.
 You can also apply for a crypto license if this is your future business destination in Malaysia.
 Below you will find some of the formalities that you must follow if you are going to open a cryptocurrency company in Malaysia and apply for a Virtual Asset Service Provider (VASP) license in Malaysia:

-- It is necessary to appoint a representative agent for opening a cryptocurrency company in Malaysia.
+• it is necessary to appoint a representative agent for opening a cryptocurrency company in Malaysia.
 He or she will have a number of responsibilities related to the company.

-- Risk and operational management policies must be set before the implementation of virtual currency activities.
+• risk and operational management policies must be set before the implementation of virtual currency activities.
 One of our agents can help you.

-- Next, one must open a bank account and deposit the required capital.
+• one must open a bank account and deposit the required capital.

-So, if you want to open a cryptocurrency company in Malaysia, you have to follow the above-mentioned formalities.
+If you want to open a cryptocurrency company in Malaysia, you have to follow the above-mentioned formalities.
 These are related to obtaining a crypto license in Malaysia.
 We mention that you can collaborate with our local agents in order to obtain a Virtual Asset Service Provider (VASP) license in Malaysia.

 Cryptocurrency transactions in Malaysia

 The cryptocurrency industry is not yet regulated under the Malaysian legislation, but it is an accepted means of performing transactions and more and more investors have already shown their interest in investing in this sector, as an alternative manner of performing business activities, but it is important to know that the procedure of company registration in Malaysia is performed following the regulations provided under the applicable law.
-Investors can receive advice on the business forms available here from our specialists in company incorporation in Malaysia.
+Investors can receive advice on the business forms available here from ourspecialists in company incorporation in Malaysia

 The most popular altcoins in Malaysia are:

-- Ethereum;
+• Ethereum;

-- Litecoin;
+• Litecoin;

-- Ripple;
+• Ripple;

 Investors in Malaysia started performing financial activities using cryptocurrencies for the following reasons: